encoredev/examples/auth0-react-sdk/README.md

 ### Config values

-In `backend/auth/auth-config.cue`, replace the values for the `ClientID` and `Audience` that you got from the Auth0 dashboard.
+In `backend/auth/auth-config.cue`, replace the values for the `Domain` and `Audience` that you got from the Auth0 dashboard.

 In `frontend/.env` file, replace the values for `VITE_AUTH0_DOMAIN` and `VITE_AUTH0_CLIENT_ID` that you got from the Auth0 dashboard.